 Moreover, according to mediatization theory (Hjarvard, 2008, 2013), presidential candidates may not willing to understand and discuss with his/her opponent in televised debates, because their first priority is to build image.
 Mediatization discusses the process that media logic being internalized by other institutions of our society, such as politics, economy, culture, and so forth.
 Personalization has been identified as a major change of politicians caused by mediatization, and it entails that building a personal public image has become one of politicians’ top priorities (Hjarvard, 2013; Mazzoleni, 2008).
 As a media event, televised presidential debate have to abide by media logic to be media-friendly because it is designed to be broadcasted (Dayan & Katz, 1992).
 This means that the presidential candidates may lack intentions to develop real issue discussions in their debates because they would focus more on building their own image as the result of abiding by media logic.
 Consequently, real clash could have been dodged, image building – stating one’s own issue stance and moral reasons – outweighs issue discussions, and the moral divergence between presidential debaters could have been increasingly widened.

 By examining the moral loading – an indicator of moral stance (Araque, Gatti, & Kalimeri, 2020; Garten et al., 2018; Hoover, Johnson, Boghrati, Graham, & Dehghani, 2018) of every televised presidential debater’s argument in each moral foundation, this study quantitatively traced the moral divergence between debaters of US presidential debates over six decades.
 On one hand, it contributes to the literature by discovering the formation of one crucial challenge that presidential debate is facing – lack of real clash and issue discussion – from an mediatization perspective, and therefore sheds lights on the development of more effective political communication.
-On the other hand, it advances the mediatization theory by piloting a quantitative operationalization that manifests how mediatization has affected the transformation of established democracies through political communication.
+On the other hand, it proposes a quantitative operationalization for mediatization to explore how mediatization could have affected the transformation of established democracies through political communication.

 Literature Review